An Israeli operation rescues four hostages and kills scores of Palestinians. Here’s what we know - KESQ

 Without the cover of darkness, the IDF ran a greater risk of failing to get in and out of Gaza safely.
 One officer was shot and killed during the operation, according to Israeli police.

-Hagari said the hostages had been locked in two separate apartments in civilian multi-story buildings about 200 meters (650 feet) apart, with Argamani held in a different building to the three men.

-He said the IDF had received intelligence on their location beforehand, noting that hostages in Gaza were frequently moved around and Argamani had previously been held elsewhere.
+Hagari said the IDF had received intelligence on the location of the hostages beforehand, noting that hostages in Gaza were frequently moved around and Argamani had previously been held elsewhere.
 Similar raids had been called off at the last minute “more than three or four times” due to unfavorable conditions, he added.

 The first phase of Saturday’s operation saw the IDF target militant infrastructure with pre-planned strikes, Hagari said.